AnshhSingh/c-lab/README.md

 # c-lab
-## in this repo i will try to give good readable solution of all programs with some usefull comment
+### In this repo i will try to give good readable solution of all programs with some usefull comments
 1. C "Hello, World!"
 Program
 2. C Program to Print an Integer (Entered by the User)
 3. C Program to Add Two Integers